Rand Paul

-Randal Howard Paul (born January 7, 1963) is an American politician and ophthalmologist serving as the junior United States senator from Kentucky since 2011.
+Randal Howard Paul (born January 7, 1963) is an American politician serving as the junior United States senator from Kentucky since 2011.
 A member of the Republican Party, he is the chair of the Senate Homeland Security Committee.

 Born in Pittsburgh, Pennsylvania, Paul has described himself as a constitutional conservative and a supporter of the Tea Party movement.
 His libertarian views have been compared to those of his father, three-time presidential candidate and 12-term U.S. representative from Texas, Ron Paul.
 Paul attended Baylor University and is a graduate of the Duke University School of Medicine.
 He was a practicing ophthalmologist in Bowling Green, Kentucky, from 1993 until his election to the U.S. Senate in 2010.
 He was re-elected in 2016 and won a third term in 2022.
 Paul was a candidate for the Republican nomination in the 2016 U.S. presidential election.
+Paul is set to become Kentucky's senior senator when Mitch McConnell retires in 2027.